dmrkv/teximo/README.md

 ## First Launch

-When you first launch Teximo, you'll see a beautiful permission window guiding you through enabling accessibility permissions:
+When you first launch Teximo, you'll see a permission window guiding you through enabling accessibility permissions:

 1. Click "Open System Settings"
 2. Navigate to Privacy & Security → Accessibility